grgreenfield/parts-unlimited/docs/HOL_Application-Performance-Monitoring/README.md

 information.

 **Step 4.** In the performance tile of the Application Insights telemetry, note the timeline.
-The timeline data may not show up immediately, so you will want to wait for a few minutes for the telemetry to collect performance data.
+The timeline data may not show up immediately, so you may want to wait for a few minutes for the telemetry to collect performance data.

 ![](<media/performance-step3.png>)